Mohamed-Elhawary/weather-journal/README.md

         ```
         node server.js
         ```
-    - 5- Once the App server is running visit (localhost:8000) in the browser to view the App and now you can treat with it as shown above in the Demo.
+    - 5- Once the App server is running, visit (localhost:8000) in the browser to view the App and now you can treat with it as shown above in the Demo.

 ## What happened behind the scenes